 Prior to certification of the budget, the board will review the projected revenues and expenditures for the school district and make adjustments where necessary to carry out the education program within the revenues projected.

 A budget for the school district shall be prepared annually for the board's review.
-The budget shall include the following:
+The budget shall include all items called for in the budget adoption process policy 702.03.